-Not all professional or therapeutic providers go through TrustLine for child abuse and criminal background clearance.
+Not all professional providers go through TrustLine for child abuse and criminal background clearance.
 However, all providers of supervised visitation must have fingerprinting clearance and have no record of a conviction for child molestation, child abuse, or other crimes against a person.
-In addition, professional and therapeutic providers must obtain and maintain insurance coverage that is appropriate to their business operations and the nature of the work and services provided.
+In addition, professional providers must obtain and maintain insurance coverage that is appropriate to their business operations and the nature of the work and services provided.

 Parents will usually ask a family member or friend that cares and is concerned for the children and family to act as a nonprofessional provider.
 If you are going to ask a family member or friend to supervise the visits, remember that this person must:

 Parents should read the Guide for the Non-Professional Provider of Supervised Visitation.
 It will help you understand what the nonprofessional provider can and cannot do during your visit.
 The guide is available in several languages at your local court’s office of the clerk of the court.